Can I upgrade my older Yamaha Disklavier?

 This message concerns first through fourth generation Disklaviers, such as the DKC5R, the MX100II, the DKC100R, the DKC500R, and the Mark IV.
 All of these systems use floppy disks.

-What do I do with all of my old Yamaha Disklavier floppy disks?
+What do I do with old Yamaha Disklavier floppy disks?

 I’ve written quite a lot about what to do with these disks, including how to back them up to your computer and convert them for use in modern players or Nalbantov floppy disk emulators.